 Boaters should also inquire about special equipment kept on the boat, such as fishing gear, to make sure it is covered and verify that towing coverage is included in the policy.

 Boat owners should also inquire about discounts for the following:

-Let Stormy Johnson Insurance & Financial Services - Austin, Texas & Lago Vista, TX. help you choose a policy that will fit your individual needs.
+Let Stubbs Insurance & Financial Services help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Boat/PWC coverage.